 Our Internet connectivity services include full-spec IP services with bandwidth ranging from 64 kbps up to over 10 Gbps, low-cost broadband services such as optical and/or ADSL lines which are mainly used to connect branch offices, and mobile data communications services for enterprise and consumers.
 Our WAN services provide closed-network services, mainly operated by IIJ-Global.
 Our outsourcing services include security-related outsourcing services that protect our customer network systems from unauthorized access and secure remote connections to internal networks, network-related outsourcing services such as router rental and Virtual Private Network ("VPN"), server-related outsourcing services such as web server hosting and e-mail security service, data center-related outsourcing services and our cloud computing service IIJ GIO/Hosting Package.
 Our systems integration includes systems construction and systems operation and maintenance.
-Systems design and development of network systems, and sales of equipment and software purchased from third parties.
+Systems construction is tailored to meet each of our customers' requirements, which include consulting, project planning, systems design and development of network systems, and sales of equipment and software purchased from third parties.
 Systems operation and maintenance revenues include system related maintenance, monitoring and other operating services and cloud computing services such as IIJ GIO/Component.
 We aim to be the leading supplier of total network solutions in Japan.

 We started to provide our mobile access services for enterprise as an MVNO in January 2008.
-From February 2012, we also started to offer our LTE mobile data communications services for consumers which became popular in recent years because of their cost-effectiveness; accordingly, mobile access services for consumers is one of our strong growth drivers.
+From February 2012, we also started to offer our mobile services to consumers which became popular in recent years because of their cost-effectiveness; accordingly, mobile services for consumers are one of our strong growth drivers.

 From December 2009, we began proving our cloud computing services under the service name "IIJ GIO."
-We invest in infrastructures, such as servers, network equipment, virtualization software and data center facilities for IIJ GIO and provide them to users as an Infrastructure as a Service ("IaaS") platform service basically for a monthly fee.
+We invest in infrastructures, such as servers, network equipment, virtualization software and data center facilities for IIJ GIO and provide them to users as an Infrastructure as a Service ("laaS") platform service basically for a monthly fee.
 IIJ GIO consists mainly of two types, (1) IIJ GIO/Hosting Package and (2) IIJ GIO/Component.
 IIJ GIO/Hosting Package is a line-up of services for an all-in-one non-customizable packaged cloud computing service and IIJ GIO/Component is a line-up of services for a semi-customizable cloud computing service.
 The cloud computing service in Japan is still in its start-up phase and it is anticipated that the market in Japan should grow in the middle term.
+In November 2015, we launched a new service platform "IIJ GIO Infrastructure P2" for our cloud services.
+The service provides reliable public cloud infrastructure with increased processing performance as well as private cloud infrastructure.

-We have eight overseas subsidiaries in the United States, the United Kingdom, Germany, China, Singapore, Hong Kong, Thailand and Indonesia as of June 30, 2015.
+We have eight overseas subsidiaries in the United States, the United Kingdom, Germany, China, Singapore, Hong Kong, Thailand and Indonesia as of June 27, 2016.
 We have been enhancing our overseas business primarily to fulfill the broad range of IT network related needs of our Japanese customers who are headed abroad to expand their overseas business.
-As of June 30, 2015 we provide cloud computing services in the United States, the United Kingdom, China, Singapore and Indonesia.
+As of June 27, 2016 we provide cloud computing services in the United States, the United Kingdom, China, Singapore, Indonesia, and Thailand.

-In addition, we conduct ATM operation business through our consolidated subsidiary, Trust Networks, which was established in July 2007.
+In addition, we conduct the ATM operation business through our consolidated subsidiary, Trust Networks, which was established in July 2007.
 Trust Networks operates ATMs and ATM network systems and receives a commission for each bank withdrawal transaction when a customer uses its serviced ATMs.
-As of March 31, 2015, 1,059 ATMs were in operation.
+As of March 31, 2016, 1,087 ATMs were in operation.